johann-solo/oliveandmango.github.io/_posts/blog/2017-08-09-key-lime-cheesecake-with-coconut-crust-and-tequila-lime-curd.md

 1. Press plastic wrap directly on the surface of the curd to prevent skin from forming and refrigerate until needed.

 1. Once the cheese cake is completely​ cool as well as the lime curd.
-Spread the lime curd over the cheesecake and let is set go 10-20 minutes.
+Spread the lime curd over the cheesecake and let is set for 10-20 minutes.

 **For the topping**